microsoft/vscode-docs/docs/editor/command-line.md

 ------------------|-----------
 `--install-extension <ext>` | Install an extension.
 Provide the full extension name `publisher.extension` as an argument.
 Use `--force` argument to avoid prompts.
 `--uninstall-extension <ext>` | Uninstall an extension.
 Provide the full extension name `publisher.extension` as an argument.
 `--disable-extensions` | Disable all installed extensions.
-Extensions will still be visible in the `Extensions: Show Installed Extensions` dropdown but they will never be activated.
+Extensions will still be visible in the **Disabled** section of the Extensions view but they will never be activated.
 `--list-extensions` | List the installed extensions.
 `--show-versions` | Show versions of installed extensions, when using `--list-extensions` `--enable-proposed-api <ext>` | Enables proposed api features for an extension.
 Provide the full extension name `publisher.extension` as an argument.